gabrielyiu1998/gabrielyiu1998/README.md

 ## Gabriel Yiu
-I am an Actuarial Science student by training, but I have an interest in computer science.
+I am an actuarial analyst with an interest in computer science!
 My projects from competitions, coursework, or personal interest are uploaded onto this github.

 ### Notable Projects

-#### Mathematical Modelling Final Project

-This was my <a href="https://github.com/gabrielyiu1998/APM348_OR_Proj/blob/main/APM348Final%20report%20-%20(Jan%2013%2C%202021).pdf">final project</a>
-for APM348 at University of Toronto.
-My team developed formulated an ice-cream production procedure as a Markov Decision Process.
-We used reinforcement learning techniques (Q-Learning) to solve the model.

 #### 3Blue1Brown's SoME